usf-portal/his4936-dh1-project-template/docs/index.md

-# Ancient trade in the Mediterranean
+# Trade in the Ancient Mediterranean

 ---